jayadurga15/ml-predictive-maintenance-classifier/README.md

 ## d.
 Models Used

-All 5 models were trained on an 80/20 stratified train-test split (stratified because of the ~3.4% positive class rate) with `random_state=42`.
-Logistic Regression, kNN, and Naive Bayes were trained on standardized features; Decision Tree and Random Forest (scale-invariant) were trained on raw feature values.
+All 6 models were trained on an 80/20 stratified train-test split (stratified because of the ~3.4% positive class rate) with `random_state=42`.
+Logistic Regression, kNN, and Naive Bayes were trained on standardized features; Decision Tree, Random Forest (scale-invariant) and SVM were trained on raw feature values.
 Class imbalance was handled via `class_weight="balanced"` for Logistic Regression, Decision Tree, and Random Forest.